 Ruins of destroyed Arab villages are still used for military training by the Israeli Army.
 In 1992 Israel adopted its Basic Law: Human Dignity and Liberty, which solemnly declares the inviolability of life, body, dignity, property a value of the State of Israel.
-Since Israel annexed the Golan (and therefore considering it an integral part of the Israel), it is compelled, by its own laws, to respect and protect property, dignity and life there.
-Moreover, the unlawfulness of the annexation, does not reduce Israel's human rights obligations, since both, the International Court of Justice and the UN Human Rights Committee clearly pointed out that the international instruments for the protection of human rights Israel has ratified are applicable in all territories where the state exercises jurisdiction, including occupied territories.
+Since Israel annexed the Golan (and therefore it considers that area an integral part of its State), it is compelled, by its own laws, to respect and protect property, dignity and life there.
+Moreover, the unlawfulness of the annexation, does not shrink Israel's human rights obligations, since both, the International Court of Justice and the Human Rights Committee clearly pointed out that the international instruments for the protection of human rights Israel has ratified are applicable in all territories where the state exercises jurisdiction, including occupied territories.